navyadua/Bank-Fraud-detection/README.md

 <p align="center"><img src="https://socialify.git.ci/navyadua/Bank-Fraud-Detection/image?font=Inter&name=1&theme=Light" alt="project-image"></p>

-# Fraud Detection
+# Bank Fraud Detection

-## Description

-This repository contains the code and resources for a machine learning project focused on detecting fraudulent transactions using advanced techniques.

-## Project Overview

-The aim of this project was to build a classification model to distinguish potentially fraudulent transactions from legitimate ones based on various transaction features.
+This project focuses on building a robust machine learning model for detecting potentially fraudulent transactions using advanced techniques in machine learning and predictive analytics.
+The dataset encompasses various transaction details such as account age, payment method, transaction time, and category.
+The objective is to construct a classification model capable of accurately categorizing transactions as either legitimate or potentially fraudulent.

-### Problem Statement
+## Problem Statement

-Develop a machine learning model that accurately classifies transactions as either legitimate or potentially fraudulent using provided transaction data.
+Develop a machine learning model capable of detecting potentially fraudulent transactions based on the provided dataset's features.
+The classification model aims to distinguish between legitimate and suspicious transactions.

-### Data Details
+## Data Description
 The dataset includes the following features:

 - `accountAgeDays`: Number of days the account has been active.